d6lts/htmlmail/README.txt

 Installation

-   Install as usual; see [4]Installing contributed modules (Drupal 7) for further information.
+   Install as usual; see [4]Installing contributed modules (Drupal 5 and
+   6) for further information.

    The following additional modules, while not required, are highly
    recommended: